 Samsung is seriously considering the option.
 If true, Note9 could be the first globally launched phone to include an under display fingerprint sensor.

-These are some of the best phones available with in-display fingerprint sensor as of now.
+These are some of the best phones available with an in-display fingerprint sensor.
 The list is pretty limited as of now, but the feature is expected to go mainstream pretty soon.